fps4/core-backup/docs/core-backup-solution-design.md

 - Storage definitions map logical names (e.g., `local`) to host paths mounted into the container.

 ## Deployment Pattern
-- The public codebase lives in this repository.
+- The codebase and default configuration live together in this repository.
-- All environment-specific configuration remains in the private sibling repo `project-core-backup`.
-Docker Compose binds that directory into the container using `BACKUP_CONFIG_DIR`.
+- Environment-specific configuration stays under `config/` (or another directory you pass through `BACKUP_CONFIG_DIR`); keep secrets in your vault and inject them at runtime via environment variables or mounted files.
-- Automation (GitHub Actions, cron, systemd timers) shells out to the compose file in `core-backup` while exporting paths from the private repo, ensuring secrets never land in the public tree.
+- Automation (GitHub Actions, cron, systemd timers) shells out to the compose file in `core-backup` while exporting `BACKUP_CONFIG_DIR`, `BACKUP_DATA_DIR`, and credentials, ensuring secrets never land in Git.

 ## Data Retention & Observability
 - Each job enforces a configurable retention period (default 30 days) by pruning dated backup folders.